jameslongkubvisor/kubernetes-api-migration/README.md

 Two Methods of migrating the Data in the MySQL database to Postgres were considered.
 1. Backup MySQL Database to a shared Volume and import into Postgres
 2. Using an popular tool for Postgres Database Migrations [ pgloader ] running on an independent host in the cluster It was decided using pgloader provided a much easier mechanism for migrating the data.
 Due to the system not being required to be production ready, persistent volumes were not bound to retain data.
+This required the the MySQL server is configured to allow for password authentication from its users.